parthshingari28/100DaysOfCode/README.md

 ## Day 56 : Sep 28, 2021

 **Today's progress**: learned about data cleaning and handling missing values while analyzing data using pandas.

+## Day 57 : Sep 29, 2021

+**Today's progress**: learned about basics of Natural Language Processing and components of NLP.